KimGonzales/digital_nomad_jobs/NOTES.md

 Flow

-[ ]Call CLI
+[X]Call CLI
-[ ]CLI will greet user and print out main menu which consists of WEB DEV or WEB DESIGN or ALL [ ]Get user input
+[X]CLI will greet user and print out main menu which consists of WEB DEV or WEB DESIGN or ALL [X]Get user input
 [ ]Scrape job postings from website and instantiate a new job object for every posting AND [ ]Instatiate a new company for each job posting as well UNLESS it has already been created.
-[ ]Establish relationship between each Job and Company.
+[X]Establish relationship between each Job and Company.
 A Job BELONGS TO a company.
-A Company has many jobs.
+A Company can have many jobs.

 Class Outlines: